The power of your environment is very, very real. Especially with regard to the company you keep.

 Negativity in your environment and your circle causes real damage.

-We just usually can’t see it.
+Often, however, we can’t see it.

 Toxicity affects you in profound ways, from your emotional state to your very perception of reality, and few attributes are more valuable than the perception to recognize it.
 My struggle with depression has required me to actively cultivate the ability to spot and directly react negativity in various ways.

-That often requires severing relationships.
+That sometimes requires severing relationships.

 Easier said than done, of course.
 We’re all resistant to change, no matter how necessary—the lure of the familiar seems preferable to upheaval, leaving us loathe to make the obvious choice.